ciceroOslo/CLM-CET/README.md

 # CLM-CET
-Community land model  Central European Time discussion forum
+### Community Land Model-Central European Time discussion forum

 This repo is primarily designed to serve as a home for the CLM-CET discussion forum.
 The [wiki](https://github.com/rosiealice/CLM-CET/wiki) contains the plans, agendas and slides from these meetings, in addition to any relevant notes.